Changes proposed for the Finance bill 2020 – Are you prepared?

 7. Increase in stamp duty land tax SDLT

 Recently, Professional bodies demanded that stamp relief claims on the demerger of unlisted companies.
 Moreover, they demanded arrangements made for reduction of capital should be made viable.

 After consideration, the additional charge of 1% for stamp duty land tax SDLT imposed on non-residents on the purchase of property in the UK has finally been abolished.

 8. Compensation exemption from two additional types of taxes

 Compensation payments are provided to people by the government who have been wronged by them in some way.
 These compensation payments will now be exempted from:

 - Kindertransport compensation for Inheritance tax (IHT)

-- Windrush compensation for income tax, capital gains tax (CGT) and inheritance tax (IHT)
+- Windrush compensation for income tax, CGT and inheritance tax (IHT)

 Clear House Accountants are specialist in London for accountancy who have years of experience working with businesses of all shapes and sizes.
 Our accountants are trained and developed in the latest methods of accounting and tax and have to keep up to date with all legislative changes so as to add maximum value to our client’s businesses.